Find Affordable College Courses

 Our 2023 rankings named University of Wisconsin - Madison the best value school in Wisconsin for economics students working on their master’s degree.
 UW - Madison is a fairly large public school located in the large city of Madison.

-UW - Madison also made our Best Economics Master’s Degree Schools in Wisconsin list, coming in at #2.
+UW - Madison not only placed well in our value ranking, but it is also #2 on our Best Economics Master’s Degree Schools in Wisconsin list.

 The excellent master’s degree programs at University of Wisconsin - Milwaukee helped the school earn the #2 place on this year’s ranking of the best value economics schools in Wisconsin.
 UWM is a fairly large public school located in the city of Milwaukee.